Last updated on June 10th, 2024 at 09:17 am

 4. The R 100 banknote features the Robben Island prison.

-Nelson Mandela spent 18 years imprisoned on Robben Island before he went on to become South Africa’s first president and “Father of the Nation.”
+Nelson Mandela spent 18 years imprisoned on Robben Island before he became South Africa’s first president and “Father of the Nation.”

-An image of the prison appears on the reverse of the 100 rand banknote, reminding anyone who holds it about this important chapter in South Africa’s history.
+The reverse of the 100 rand banknote features an image of the prison, reminding anyone who holds it about this important chapter in South Africa’s history.

 5. The rand takes its name from the landscape.

 The name for South African money comes from the word “Witwatersrand.”
-Rand is the word for “ridge” in Dutch and Afrikaans, so this translates to “white waters’ ridge.”
+Rand is the word for “ridge” in Dutch and Afrikaans, which translates to “white waters’ ridge.”

-This is the name of the high escarpment where Johannesburg sits, and it also happens to be the region where the majority of South African gold comes from.
+This is the name of the high escarpment on which Johannesburg sits, and it also happens to be the region from which the majority of South African gold comes.

 6. The rand is legal tender throughout the Southern African Common Monetary Area.

-Previously, Botswana was part of this currency union, but it left in 1976 when it got rid of the rand and introduced the pula so it could have more control over its finances.
+Previously, Botswana was part of this currency union, but it left in 1976 when it eliminated the rand and introduced the pula to gain more control over its finances.

 How does foreign exchange impact the South African Rand?

 The foreign exchange market plays a pivotal role in determining the rand value.
-Factors like trade with China and Europe influence its standing in the global economy.
+Factors like trade with Chinese and European markets influence its standing in the global economy.
 Through the ISO system, the rand is easily traded on international platforms, ensuring smooth transactions in various currency exchanges.

 How did apartheid historically affect the Rand?

-The era of apartheid brought significant economic and political shifts, impacting South Africa’s position on the world stage and, by extension, the rand’s performance against foreign currencies.
-As South Africa has evolved, so has the rand, adapting to the country’s changing dynamics while honoring its rich history.
+The apartheid system brought significant economic and political shifts, impacting South Africa’s position on the world stage and, by extension, the rand’s performance against foreign currencies.
+As South Africa has evolved, so has the rand, adapting to its changing dynamics while honoring its rich history.

 In what way do Visa and Mastercard facilitate Rand transactions?